 - The Super Heinz (120 bets on 7 events, and you need 2 winning singles)

 - The Goliath (247 bets on 8 events, and you need 2 winning singles)

-Multi Bet Strategy & Tips
+Multi Bet Strategy

 Multi bets can be hard to win because there are so many variables included.
-That’s why we asked our betting experts to come up with a few tips on how to get the most out of your multis.
+That’s why we asked our betting experts to come up with a few hints and tips on how to get the most out of your multis.
 This is all general advice you can use in almost any situation.

-Multi Bet Advantages
+Multi Bet Pros and Cons

 - Low stakes with high potential rewards